coreboot/coreboot/Documentation/util/cbfstool/mmap_windows.md

 `(4G - 16M) to 4G`.
 However, the platform is free to choose where the extended window lives in the host address space.
-Since `cbfstool` needs to know the exact location of the extended window, it allows the platform to pass in two parameters `ext-win-base` and `ext-win-size` that provide the base and the size of the extended window in host address space.
+Since `cbfstool` needs to know the exact location of the extended window, it allows the platform to pass in one parameter `mmap` that provide the base and the size of the extended window in host address space.

 `cbfstool` creates two memory map windows using the knowledge about the standard decode window and the information passed in by the platform